Capital Campaigns: 11 Steps to Set and Exceed Your Goals

-When supporters feel like they’re key partners in your capital campaign, they’ll be more likely to give and more inclined to promote your campaign to their personal networks.
+When supporters feel like they’re key partners in your organization, they’ll be more likely to give and more inclined to promote your campaign to their personal networks.
 This means the more personalized your cultivation efforts and solicitations are, the better!

 One way to ensure that your interactions with supporters are tailored to each individual is by using the data stored in your nonprofit CRM or constituent management software to create strategic solicitation plans that match up with your supporters.

-Don’t forget to store any new information you collect during your capital campaign within your constituent database, too.
+Don’t forget to store any new information you collect during this time within your constituent database, too.
 That way, all of your future fundraising and stewardship efforts can build on what you’re learning now.